Make your own gut healing bone broth at home.

 It’s great for your gut, your skin, your hair, your bones, your immune system, plus much more…

-I gave it to H from about 8 months old in small amounts.
+It’s also great for babies, I gave it to H from about 8 months old in small amounts.
 He still loves to have a little bowl of it on chilly morning – or anytime, and it’s great to have on hand when he is sick and off his food.

 I use a slow cooker but it also works well in a pressure cooker and on the stove – time permitting.

 Simply add your leftover chicken bones from last nights roast chicken (try my quick lemony chook or this roast chicken with sage) in a pot along with a tablespoon of apple cider vinegar – an important step as it helps to extract all the goodness from the bones.
-Also add a chopped carrot, celery, a bunch of parsley stalks (optional), bay leaves, peppercorns, salt and fill it up with water.
+Also add a chopped carrot, celery, a bunch of parsley stalks (optional), bay leaves, peppercorns, salt and almost fill it with water.

-Cook for 24 hours in a slow cooker, strain and you will end up with a beautiful clear stock.
+Cook on low for 24 hours in a slow cooker, strain and you will end up with a beautiful clear stock.
 Adjust seasoning and store in the fridge for a couple of days.
 I like to freeze half in individual containers so I can defrost just the right amount.